AnthonyGareca/notes/devops/twelve-factor-apps/README.md

 The app is executed in the execution environment as one or more *processes*.

-In the simplest case, the code is a stand-aline script, the environment is a developer's local laptop with an installed language runtime, and the process is launched via the command line.
+In the simplest case, the code is a stand-alone script, the environment is a developer's local laptop with an installed language runtime, and the process is launched via the command line.
 On the other end of the spectrum, a production deploy of a sophisticated app may use many process types, instantiated into zero or more running processes.

 Twelve-factor processes are stateless and share-nothing.
 Any data that needs to persist must be stored in a stateful backing service, typically a database.